syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/how-to/navigate-next-previous-signaturefields.md

 ```

 The `previousField()` and `nextField()` methods are called on the formFieldsModule property of the viewer object when the corresponding buttons are clicked.
-When the functions are called, they use the `viewer.formFieldsModule` object to navigate between the form fields in the PDF document.
+When the functions are called, they use the `viewer.formFieldsModule` object to navigate between the form fields in a PDF document.

 [View Sample in GitHub]()